-An expert in photonics, optoelectronics, and quantum electronics, Professor Gadi Eisenstein holds the Mark and Diane Seiden Chair in Optoelectronics at the Andrew and Erna Viterbi Faculty of Electrical Engineering.
+An expert in photonics, optoelectronics, and quantum electronics, Professor Gadi Eisenstein holds the Mark and Diane Seiden Chair in Optoelectronics at the Andrew and Erna Viterbi Faculty of Computer and Electrical Engineering.
 He has been director of the Russell Berrie Nanotechnology Institute (RBNI) since 2013.

 Prof. Eisenstein joined the Technion in 1989 and launched Israel’s first significant research laboratory in fiber optics and related technologies.
 In 2014, he was recognized with the prestigious IEEE Photonics Society William Streifer Scientific Award, for his contributions to the fields of lasers and electro-optics.